We strive to go above and beyond to get you to John O'Groats

 You can find out more information on this once you have registered, or just drop us an email if you would like to know in advance.

 We want you to be able to remember this incredible Ride for the rest of your life, and what better way to do than to purchase your very own official event merchandise?!
-Rider jerseys and other event merchandise are available to buy before, during and after the event.
+Rider jerseys and other event merchandise are available to buy before, during and after the event via the online shop.

 Being on the road for 9 days means one things and one thing only…. you have a lot of washing!
 To prevent you bringing your whole wardrobe along, we provide a laundry service which you can pre-purchase where you can get your kit professionally cleaned.
 This is available for you at the end of Day 2, Day 4 and Day 7 of the Ride.